ocanphys/tbcuprate/README.md

-# TRSB Twister Bilayer Cuprate Superconductor
+# TRSB Twisted Bilayer Cuprate Topological Superconductor

 This code generates the Hamiltonian and solves the self consistent gap equation to find the superconducting order parameter for a generic commensurate twist.